-There are five anchorages within San Diego Bay that are
+There are four anchorages within San Diego Bay that are

 popularly used.
 Permits are required for most areas.